Azure-Samples/azure-ml-federated-learning/docs/concepts/benchmarking.md

 2. __Centralized-1/3__: 1 centralized model trained with 1/3 data
 3. __Centralized-1__: 1 centralized model trained with all data

 After each model is trained, it is evaluated with all test data.
-In terms of the compute resoucres, we use the same FL provision of SKUs for each example.
+In terms of the compute resources, we use the same FL provision of SKUs for each example.
 Below is a table that summarizes both the characteristics and the computing details for each model:

 |  Example        | Fraction of data in each silo | # Silos |                         SKUs                         |  Regions  |